Depending on where you live, you may need to have emergency heating options if the power goes out during the winter.

 Stay warm indoors or outdoors in a power outage or other emergency with this Mr. Heater Combo.
 Includes Mr. Heater Portable Buddy, a Fuel Filter, and a 5' Hose Assembly.
 All you need is propane!
 It's lightweight, quiet and odor-free and heats about 200 square feet on a high setting (9,000 BTU) or use the low setting (4,000 BTU) for smaller areas.
 (Certified by CSA International (American Gas Association) for indoor and outdoor use.)

-We have another type of Mr. Heater that we use all winter long to enjoy sitting out on our deck in 30 or 40 degree weather (providing it's not snowing or too windy).
+We own another type of Mr. Heater that we use all winter long to enjoy sitting out on our deck in 30 or 40 degree weather (providing it's not snowing or too windy).
 It uses a large or small propane tank and provides enough warmth to sit outside on a cold, sunny winter day.

 Posted on 5/15/13 by Jen